Cura : Care Beyond Boundaries Logo

 • which technique do you recommend for me and why

-• where will scars be and how do they typically change over time
+• where will scars be and how do they usually change over time

 • what type of anesthesia is planned and what are the main risks for my profile